kamal126/appgithubaction/README.md

-# This is Python app
+# This is a Python app for CI